 Format and Indent

-Editor to take advantage of a number of information sources like the associated XML
+Editor to take advantage of a number of information sources such as the associated

-Schema or DTD, the XML document itself, the options and in the case of visual
+XML Schema or DTD, the XML document itself, the options, and in the case of visual

 editing mode, the associated CSS stylesheet.